Nickel

 Nickel (Ni)

 Nickel is most-commonly used as an alloying element in stainless steel.
 It has also long been used in batteries, and its use in newer battery types is expected to stimulate increased demand.
-Indonesia is the world’s largest producer, followed by the Philippines, Russia, the French territory of New Caledonia, and Australia.
+Indonesia is the world’s largest producer, and alongside China the most important refining hub for nickel.

 Nickel has long been widely used in batteries, most commonly in nickel cadmium (NiCd) and in the longer-lasting nickel metal hydride (NiMH) rechargeable batteries.
-Two of the most commonly-used types of batteries, Nickel Cobalt Aluminium (NCA) and Nickel Manganese Cobalt (NMC), typically use 80 percent and 33 percent nickel respectively.
-Most Li-ion batteries now rely on nickel.
-It is widely expected that the ratio of nickel used in EV batteries will increase over the long-term, thereby driving increased demand for the material.1https://www.benchmarkminerals.com/membership/nickel-the-often-forgotten-battery-metal/,2https://nickelinstitute.org/about-nickel/nickel-in-batteries/
+Two of the most commonly used types of batteries, nickel cobalt aluminium (NCA) and nickel manganese cobalt (NMC), typically use 80% and 33% nickel respectively.
+Most lithium-ion batteries now rely on nickel, where refined and alloyed nickel results in higher efficiency and enhanced performance through greater energy density for the batteries [1].
+The ratio of nickel used in EV batteries is anticipated to increase over the long-term, with projections showing EV and other storage demand to constitute over 50% of nickel uses by 2040.

 Key Countries